igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 }
 ```

-For the future, I defined member to the parent object of MainWindow in MainWindowPrivate class.
+For the future, I defined member to the parent object of `MainWindow` in `MainWindowPrivate` class.
 It can help us
-in the future to access MainWindow methods from data class (MainWindowPrivate).
+in the future to access `MainWindow` methods from data class (`MainWindowPrivate`).

 ## Menu

 Ok.
 We have the skeleton of our main window.
-Let's add File menu with open, save, save as and quit actions.
+Let's add "File" menu with open, save, save as and quit actions.
 We
 want to implement GIF editor and without such basic functions our application will cost nothing.
 First of all,
-let's define slots in MainWindow class for these actions.
+let's define slots in `MainWindow` class for these actions.

 ```cpp
 private slots: